In this article

 - Request the address you have whitelisted at the exchange.

-- Verify the address shown in software matches the address shown on the hardware device screen.
+- Verify the address shown in software matches the address on the hardware device screen.

 - Confirm the exchange whitelist still shows the same address.